-Human factor analysis
+1. Human factor analysis

-One of our key features is to test out accessibility and reach through the SkyReal’s manikin and its point of view to allow planners to fully explore the workspace.
+One of our key features is to test out accessibility and reach through the SkyReal’s virtual manikin and its point of view to allow planners to fully explore the workspace.
 Then taking that a step further, it allows to analyze manikin’s movements via MSD calculations to look at stresses on the workers involved, even in real-time when driving the manikin using full body tracking.

-VR is then an excellent way for human factor analysis and ergonomics studies.
+Virtual Reality is then an excellent way for human factor analysis and ergonomics studies.

-Check tool accessibility and validate operationality
+2. Check tool accessibility and validate operationality

 The tool library gives access to testing out the tools to be used ahead of time, swapping between tools in the tool library, just as engineers would in the real world.
 Checking maneuverability is easy and precise.

-Path planning with collision detection
+3. Path planning with collision detection

 Using SkyReal’s dynamics and physics feature, parts can have gravity added or be set to simulate collisions with adjoin parts.

 A perfect solution to check path planning for parts and tools insertion with collision detection.

-To highlight easily different parts of the model used in SkyReal, filters can be applied and helps planners understand from where they must work, if it is accessible or even if there are any risks or interactions with other components of the model.
+To highlight easily differents parts of the model used in SkyReal, filters can be applied and helps planners understand from where they must work, if it is accessible or even if there are any risks or interactions with other components of the model.

-Import and merge multiple type of data
+5. Import and merge multiple type of data

 SkyReal can also support the channeling of live data from a PLM or IOT sensor onto the 3D model, to drive a digital twin simulation.
 The combination of the différent formats in the same place is a plus for our clients.

-Save back to CAD
+6. Save back to CAD